VIAME/VIAME/README.md

 This image is headless (ie, it contains no GUI) and contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame.
 For links to the VIAME-Web docker containers see the above section in the installation documentation.
-Most add-on models are not included in the instance but can be downloaded via running /opt/noaa/viame/bin/download_viame_addons.sh
+Most add-on models are not included in the instance but can be downloaded via running the script download_viame_addons.sh in the bin folder.

 Quick Build Instructions
 ------------------------